swiftlang/swift-testing/Documentation/ABI/JSON.md

 <bool> ::= true | false ; as in JSON

 <source-location> ::= {
-  "fileID": <string>, ; the Swift file ID of the file "line": <number>,
+  ["fileID": <string>,] ; the Swift file ID of the file if available, as per
+                        ; SE-0274 § "Specification of the #file string format"
+  "filePath": <string>, ; the compile-time path to the file "line": <number>,
   "column": <number>,
 }